Steve Kabba: Barnet

 After a successful trial Kabba signed for Barnet in July 2010.
 He made his debut for the Bees on the opening day of the 2010–11 season at Chesterfield where he had to be stretchered off with five minutes to go after a foul by Craig Davies, who was sent off for the challenge.
 Kabba scored his first goal for the club in the 2–2 draw away to Morecambe on 25 September 2010, and scored again four days later in a 4–2 defeat at Wycombe Wanderers.
 On 2 April 2011, Kabba scored all four goals in a 4–1 away victory against Burton Albion.

-Kabba made only 12 appearances in all competitions in the 2011/12 season after suffering a knee injury in November, which kept him out for the remainder of 2011/12 and for the entirety of 2012/13.
+Kabba made only 12 appearances in all competitions in the 2011–12 season after suffering a knee injury in November, which kept him out for the remainder of 2011–12 and for the entirety of 2012–13.
 He was released by Barnet on 24 April 2013, having played his last game for the club 17 months earlier in November 2011.
 The club announced that he was finally nearing full fitness at the time of his release, and was being released to have a full pre-season with another club.

+Following a recurring injury which required five operations in two years, Kabba was advised to retire and announced his decision on Twitter on 29 November 2013.

 International career

-Kabba was born in England and is of Sierra Leonean descent, and declined a callup to the Sierra Leone national football team.
+Kabba was born in England and is of Sierra Leonean descent, and declined a callup to the Sierra Leone national team.

-Personal life
+Later life

-Following a recurring injury which required 5 operations in 2 years, Kabba was advised to retire and announced his decision on Twitter on 29 November 2013.
-He now works as an Agent and a personal trainer.
+Kabba now works as an agent and a personal trainer.